michaelzg/michaelzg.github.io/_posts/2016-10-30-akka-http-vending-machine.markdown

 ---
 layout: post
-title:  "Using Akka HTTP Server Part 1: Soda Vending Machine"
+title:  "Builing an Akka HTTP Server Part 1: Soda Vending Machine"
 date:   2016-10-30 00:00:00
 categories: akka
-published: true
+published: false
 ---

+This post--Part 1 of 2--aims to demonstrate one way of using [Akka HTTP 10.0.1](http://doc.akka.io/docs/akka-http/10.0.1/scala.html) by implementing an API for a soda vending machine.
 Want to just see all the code?
 [Here is the respository on my Github](https://github.com/michaelzg/vending-machine-http-api).

-This post--the first of two--aims to demonstrate one way of using [Akka HTTP 10.0.1](http://doc.akka.io/docs/akka-http/10.0.1/scala.html) by implementing an API for a soda vending machine.
 I'll discuss tests in the second.
 But in this first one, I highlight some useful features that Scala and Akka provide:

 * Unmarshallers for cleanly parsing request queries into pre-defined case classes.
 * Routing structures defined as a trait and the benefit of extendability.